erinpentecost/ErnPerkFramework/README.md

 A perk selection window will pop up after your level up window.
 The perk selection window is controller friendly: hit A to choose the current perk or B to cancel.
 You can save up your perk points for later.
 Perks might cost additional points, or might actually give you points (or be free).
 It all depends on the perk mods you add.

 You can adjust the perk points per level in the mod settings.
-If you want to respec, just set perk points per level to 0, unpause the game, wait a few seconds, then change it back.
+If you no longer meet the requirements for a perk, it will be removed and you will be refunded.
+If you want to respec, bring up the console and type `lua perkrespec`.
+If you want to manually bring up the perk window, bring up the console and type `lua perks`.

 ## Installing